dekorateio/dekorate/readme.md

 Annotation processing has quite a few advantages over external tools or build tool extensions:

 - Configuration is validated by the compiler.
-- Leverages tools like the IDE for writing type safe configuration (checking, completion etc).
+- Leverages tools like the IDE for writing type safe config (checking, completion etc).
 - Works with all build tools.
 - Can "react" to annotations provided by the framework.
 - Annotation processing is performed in rounds which makes it technically easier to write extensions and customizations.

 #### What about building and deploying?
-Performing container builds like docker, or openshift source to image builds, is outside of the scope of this project.
-It is however desirable, to provide integration with tools that are right for this job.
+Triggering the build of a docker image using a Dockerfile or a S2i image is outside of the scope of this project but nevertheless, it is proposed as an experimental option(using the hooks below) till we have figured out how such deployment/integration will take place with different tools such as:

+- fabric8 maven plugin,
+- odo,
+- launcher

+... or an operator able to process the resources generated.

 So, at the moment as an experimental support the following hooks are provided:

 - docker build hook (requires docker binary, triggered with `-Dap4k.build=true`)
 - openshift s2i build hook (requires oc binary, triggered with `-Dap4k.deploy=true`)

-In the future its plan to include integration with the fabric8 maven plugin.

 ## Usage